frankmcsherry/columnar/README.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 5 measured
 ```

-These numbers are throughputs for a full round trip from typed Rust vectors (`Vec<T>`) to binary (`Vec<u8>`) and back again, for a variety of types.
+These numbers are throughputs for a full round trip from typed Rust vectors (`Vec<T>`) to binary Rust vectors (`Vec<u8>`) and back again, for a variety of types.
 The throughputs depend on the type of data (some require more per-record logic than others), and the amount of data moved around.

 ## Columnar what? ##